StevenLomon/CS50-final-project/README.md

 To display the uploaded image I had to enable public read as a Bucket Policy for my S3 bucket.
 Since this is not in production and just a rather silly project, this is okay.
 I applied a max width of 400 pixels to the displayed uploaded picture and I also added a custom jinja filter that is used when displaying the confidence score, very similar to the filter used in Finance

+After being able to display succesful results where I've uploaded an image of an actual rubber duck came the other scenario when a rubber duck is not in the picture.
+After some consulting and reflecting, I decided to change the table schema.
+A new column duck_found was added which will be either 0 or 1 and NOT NULL will be removed from the confidence_score column.
+This allows for an if statement in the result.html that uses the duck_found variable

 Try it out here: